Trauma Counseling II: Assessment, Interventions and Applications in Trauma Treatment

 Rae Anne Ho Fung, PhD, Trauma Psychologist, OIF Veteran

-Patricia Clason, RCC, CPS, has over 35 years of experience with trauma survivors, guiding their emotional healing through emotional intelligence (EQ) intensive programs.
-A professional speaker, trainer, consultant, and coach, Patricia has led weekend retreats for military veterans, Healing Warrior ... read more
+Patricia Clason, RCC, CPS, has more than 40 years of experience with trauma survivors, guiding their emotional healing through emotional intelligence (EQ) intensive programs.
+A professional speaker, trainer, coach and peer specialist, Patricia has led weekend retreats for military veterans, ... read more

 Who Should Attend

-Nurses, social workers, therapists, staff at shelters or youth care programs, HR professionals, medical administrative and support staff, occupational therapists, teachers and school staff, emergency responders.
+Nurses, social workers, therapists, staff at shelters or youth care programs, HR professionals, medical administrative and support staff, occupational therapists, teachers and school staff, emergency responders, first responders, community advocates, chaplains, police and corrections personnel.
+Any individual who supports and engages with individuals who have experienced trauma.
+Any individual who is dedicated to expanding their knowledge as it relates to trauma.

 Benefits and Learning Outcomes